 Visit campus to learn what Hawkeye has to offer you!

-Registration for Summer/Fall 2019 is now open.
-Register today for best selection of classes.
+Registration for Spring 2020 courses is now open.
+Register early for the best selection of courses.

 Ruan and Hawkeye have partnered on a Military Driver Apprenticeship to meet industry demand to train more truck drivers!

 Faculty & Staff Page

 Update your contact information and tell us your story.
 We're so excited to hear from you!

 Enter the high school or high school equivalency diploma testing center from which you graduated (or will be graduating).

 By submitting this application, you agree to the following terms:

 I understand that as a guest student I am not seeking a degree through Hawkeye Community College.